Menu Close

 So, I put out a fleece.
 I prayed, “God if you want me to take the restaurant manager job then have the company call me by ____________.
 If they don’t call, I will take that as a NO from you.”

 The call didn’t come, so we packed everything up and moved to Newark.
 The funny thing?
-The restaurant company called a day or two AFTER the fleece deadline and offered me a good-paying job.
+The restaurant company called a day or two AFTER the fleece deadline and offered me a well-paying job.
 I stood by what I had divined through putting out the fleece.

 Silly, I know.

 Christians often use this kind of thinking without even recognizing it.
-Such and such will happen in their life and they take that as “proof” that God is moving and working in their life.
+Such and such will happen in their life and they take that as “proof” that God is moving and working in their lives.
 I have heard countless prayers where a person said “I was praying for _________________ and sure enough God came through.
 What an awesome God we serve!”

 Never mind that there are multiple explanations for _________________ happening.
 Even when unexplainable things happen, why is it assumed that it is God making things happen?
 Unexplained things are just that — unexplained.